-207 Rule 49A is broadly equivalent to clause 24.1(d) of the ERC v10 which provides that a retailer may impose an early termination fee on the customer if the contract includes details of the amount or manner of the calculation of the early termination fee and the imposition of a fee is not prohibited by any guideline.
-The NERR contains a number of additional requirements that are not covered by the ERC v10.
-Rule 49A also incorporates clause 31 of the ERC v10.
+175 Rule 49A is broadly equivalent to clause 24.1(d) of the ERC which provides that a retailer may impose an early termination fee on the customer if the contract includes details of the amount or manner of the calculation of the early termination fee and the imposition of a fee is not prohibited by any guideline.
+The NERR contains a number of additional requirements that are not covered by the ERC.
+Rule 49A also incorporates clause 31 of the ERC.

-208 Clause 24.1(d) bullet point 2 permits an early termination fee to be imposed on a customer who is party to an evergreen contract which is terminated by the customer before the maturity date.
+176 Clause 24.1(d) bullet point 2 permits an early termination fee to be imposed on a customer who is party to an evergreen contract which is terminated by the customer before the maturity date.

-- (a) the contract includes details of the amount or manner of calculation of the early termination charge; and - (b) subject to subclause 49A(6A) the early termination charge is a reasonable estimate of the costs to the retailer resulting from the early termination. - (6) For the purposes of subclause (5)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (6A) Any amount of an early termination charge209 must be determined by reference to, and must not exceed, the total of the following direct costs incurred by the retailer in relation to that particular customer which remain unamortised at the time of termination: - (i) pro-rata costs of procuring the customer to enter into the contract; and - (ii) \$20:
+- (4) Subclauses (1) and (3) do not prevent the imposition of an early termination charge due to the early termination of a fixed benefit period, even if this coincides with the termination of the market retail contract. - (5) An early termination charge (however described), payable where a customer terminates a fixed benefit period early, only has effect if: - (a) the contract includes details of the amount or manner of calculation of the early termination charge; and - (b) subject to subclause 49A(6A) the early termination charge is a reasonable estimate of the costs to the retailer resulting from the early termination. - (6) For the purposes of subclause (5)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (6A) Any amount of an early termination change must be determined by reference to, and must not exceed, the total of the following direct costs incurred by the retailer in relation to that particular customer which remain unamortised at the time of termination: - (i) pro-rata costs of procuring the customer to enter into the contract; and - (ii) \$20: